Doctors' advice for post-vaccine care at home - The Shillong Times

-NEW DELHI, May 15: A sore injection site, pain in the injected arm, mild fever, moderate fatigue, headaches, chills, and even diarrhoea are symptoms commonly seen after administration of the Covid-19 vaccine.
+New Delhi, May 15 (IANSlife) A sore injection site, pain in the injected arm, mild fever, moderate fatigue, headaches, chills, and even diarrhoea are symptoms commonly seen after administration of the Covid-19 vaccine.
 While one may have taken the right step towards protection from the virus, doctors say the post-vaccination symptoms can be managed at home.

 According to Sujeet Ranjan, Executive Director of The Coalition for Food and Nutrition Security (CFNS), after vaccination, staying on site for monitoring is crucial.
 The healthcare provider should observe you for about 30 minutes after the vaccine is administered to make sure there are no immediate reactions.
 However, it is extremely rare to have severe health reactions.